 - Visa and Passports

 - Please be sure to check your visa requirements carefully before your intended date of travel.
+Travellers may be able to apply for their visas online here.
 It is a mandatory requirement that you travel to Africa with at least two blank passport pages per country you plan to visit, and that your passport is valid for a minimum of six months after your date of travel.

 - We strongly advise that you take out comprehensive travel insurance covering yourself for personal effects, personal accident, medical and emergency travel expenses, and trip cancellation.

 - Stay Healthy

 - Please consult your physician before you travel to Africa for advice on precautions against malaria and other potential medical issues.